Shinto Muso Ryu Kenjutsu

-Canberra Aikido is very grateful to David Dangerfield Sensei of the Shinto Muso Ryu (see http://www.martialartsaus.com/) and his teacher Nishioka Tsuneo Sensei, for the opportunity to study the Kenjutsu of Shinto Muso Ryu as a Study Group under Dangerfield Sensei’s supervision.
-Nishioka Sensei is the retired headmaster of the Sei Ryu Kai, an organisation created using a derivation of his teacher’s name.
+Canberra Aikido is very grateful to David Dangerfield Sensei of the Shinto Muso Ryu and his teacher Nishioka Tsuneo Sensei, for the opportunity to study the Kenjutsu of Shinto Muso Ryu as a Study Group under Dangerfield Sensei’s supervision.
+Nishioka Sensei was the retired headmaster of the Sei Ryu Kai, an organisation created using a derivation of his teacher’s name.
 The Kenshinryu Chief Instructor, David Dangerfield, is one of a small number of people to have received the traditional certification of ‘Shomokuroku’ from Nishioka Sensei.

 Training in Shinto Muso Ryu Kenjutsu significantly advances understanding of aspects of Aikido.